-4.1 Elastic Moduli, Compliances, and Body Wave Velocities
+4.1.
+Elastic Moduli, Compliances, and Body Wave Velocities

 The elastic moduli and compliances are plotted in Figure 3 as a function of composition.

-Boundaries between the three symmetrically distinct phases of plagioclase $(C\overline{1}, I\overline{1}, P\overline{1})$ are also indicated.
-Within the range of composition of each phase, the data are linked by low order curves to guide the eye; most points lie within estimated uncertainty of these curves.
-Although a few components exhibit linear or mildly non-linear trends over the entire range of composition entire compositional range with a single low-order polynomial.
-Additional compositional data
+Boundaries between the three symmetrically distinct phases of plagioclase ($C\overline{1}$, $I\overline{1}$, and $P\overline{1}$) are also indicated.
+Within the range of composition of each phase, the data are linked by low-order curves to guide the eye; most points lie within estimated uncertainty of these curves.
+Although a few elastic elements exhibit linear or mildly nonlinear